SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

                          | (Only changed nodes)|
                          +---------------------+
   ```
-**Q3: Functional vs Class Components**
+**Q3: Components?
+Functional vs Class Components**
+Components are reusable building blocks of react application,its like a function that return HTML element.
+Through render() a component render to the dom

-- Functional components are simpler to write and understand, use Hooks instead of lifecycle methods, avoid the complexity of this, make logic reuse easier through custom hooks, support better performance optimizations, work seamlessly with Concurrent Mode, enable streaming SSR for faster page load, and are the recommended modern approach in React.
+- Functional components/ State-less components are simpler to write and understand, use Hooks instead of lifecycle methods, avoid the complexity of this, make logic reuse easier through custom hooks, support better performance optimizations, work seamlessly with Concurrent Mode, enable streaming SSR for faster page load, and are the recommended modern approach in React.
 ```js
 import { useState } from "react";